galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >        - 1. *"Select regions"*
 >            - {% icon param-file %} *"Regions to plot"*: Select the dataset `chr22 genes`
 >    - *"Sample order matters"*: `No`
->        - {% icon param-file %} *"Score file"*: Select the output of **Wig/BedGraph-to-bigWig** {% icon tool %}.
+>        - {% icon param-file %} *"Score file"*: Select the both outputs of **Wig/BedGraph-to-bigWig** {% icon tool %} that should be named `MACS2 bigwig` and `Genrich bigwig`.
 >    - *"computeMatrix has two main output options"*: `reference-point`
 >    - *"The reference point for the plotting"*: `beginning of region (e.g. TSS)`
 >    - *"Show advanced output settings"*: `no`
 >    - *"Show advanced options"*: `yes`
 >        - *"Convert missing values to 0?"*: `yes`
->        - *"Labels for the samples (each bigwig)"*: `ATAC-Seq`
 >
 {: .hands_on}

 ### Plot with **plotHeatmap**

 We will now generate a heatmap.
 Each line will be a transcript.
 The coverage will be summarized with a color code from red (no coverage) to blue (maximum coverage).
 All TSS will be aligned in the middle of the figure and only the 2 kb around the TSS will be displayed.
 Another plot, on top of the heatmap, will show the mean signal at the TSS.
+There will be one heatmap per bigwig.

 > ### {% icon hands_on %} Hands-on: Generate the heatmap
 >